This person is about to say ouch!

 - a setting for a precious stone

 Origin of ouchfrom Middle English (a n)ouche from Old French nousche from Frankish an unverified form nuskja, brooch, akin to Old High German nusca, a clasp from Indo-European base an unverified form ned-, to twist together from source net

 - A setting for a precious stone.

-Origin of ouchMiddle English ouche from Anglo-Norman (une) ouche, alteration of (une) nouch, (a) brooch, of Germanic origin ; see ned- in Indo-European roots.
+Origin of ouchMiddle English ouche from Anglo-Norman (une) ouche alteration of (une) nouch (a) brooch of Germanic origin ; see ned- in Indo-European roots.